-Qualitative research provides an important adjunct to quantitative research.
+Qualitative research by itself or combined with quantitative research helps healthcare providers understand patients and the impact and challenges of the care they deliver.
 Qualitative research provides an opportunity to generate and refine hypotheses and delve deeper into the data generated by quantitative research.
-Qualitative research does not exist as an island apart from rigorous science and quantitative research, but as an integral part of research methods to be used for rigorous scientific investigation and understanding of the world around us.
+Qualitative research does not exist as an island apart from quantitative research, but as an integral part of research methods to be used for the understanding of the world around us.

 Qualitative research is important for all members of the health care team as all are affected by qualitative research.
-Many research ideas start with qualitative research to help define a research idea and lay the foundation for the research idea.
-Much of the qualitative research data acquisition is completed by numerous team members including social works, scientists, nurses, etc. Within each area of the medical field there is copious ongoing qualitative research including physician-patient interactions, nursing-patient interactions, patient-environment interactions, health care team function, patient information delivery, etc.
+Qualitative research may help develop a theory or a model for health research that can be further explored by quantitative research.
+Much of the qualitative research data acquisition is completed by numerous team members including social works, scientists, nurses, etc. Within each area of the medical field, there is copious ongoing qualitative research including physician-patient interactions, nursing-patient interactions, patient-environment interactions, health care team function, patient information delivery, etc.